What are your client’s options when porting and moving?

 - Valuations are instructed once the case has been accepted and any related valuation fee paid.
 The case will be passed to underwriting once fully packaged.
 Clients can call our Intermediary Enquiry Line on 0345 266 8928* to pay the valuation fee once they've received their mortgage illustration.

-*Lines are open 9am - 5pm Monday - Friday.
+*Lines are open 9am - 5pm Monday - Friday (excluding Bank Holidays).
 Calls cost no more than calls to geographic numbers (01 or 02).
 Calls from landlines and mobiles are included in free call packages.

 How do you port your client’s mortgage?

-To port your client’s mortgage, please contact your TBDM.
-They'll take you through the application process and make sure you have all the important information you need.
+To port your client’s mortgage, please get in touch with us.
+We'll take you through the application process and make sure you have all the important information you need.

-Before you call us, please make sure you have the following information ready for security purposes:
+Before you contact us, please make sure you have the following information ready for security purposes:

 - Client's account number